 What is interesting about Bordo is that she is a female sociologist who wrote about the male body and did great research about how men identify themselves with their bodies.
-She brought up an experiment that a evolutionary biologist did concerning women and what they think of the penis and what he concluded was interesting.
-He reported that women, when it comes to the sight of the penis, are not really attracted to it.
-“The ones really fascinated by the penis and it dimensions are men.
+She brought up an experiment that an evolutionary biologist did concerning women and what they think of the penis and what he concluded was interesting.
+He reported that women when it comes to the sight of the penis, are not really attracted to it.
+“The ones really fascinated by the penis and its dimensions are men.
 In the showers in men's locker rooms, men routinely size up each other's endowment.”

-Men don't be afraid.
-Be vulnerable.
+Men don't be afraid of other men.
+Be vulnerable with other men.
 Don't make excuses.
-But accepting your nakedness (spiritually, physically, and emotionally) as well as your friends is not gay, but Christ-like.
+Accept your nakedness (spiritually, physically, and emotionally) as well as the nakedness of your friends.
+It's not gay, but Christ-like.
 And that is why experiencing nakedness with friends, whether is spiritual, emotional, or physical, is healthy.
 It mainly pushes us towards the love of Jesus.

 I have a hard time when men want girls to wear certain clothing in order for them to not lust after them.
-Now the girls should be thinking about their christian brothers, but guys need to grow a pair and learn to say no to their lust.
+Now the girls should be thinking about their Christian brothers, but guys need to grow a pair of balls and learn to say no to their lustful heart.
 Trust me, I know it hurts, but you have to do this.
 It is a command from God.
-Don't start putting your burden of lust on women by having them change.
+Don't start putting your burden of lust on women by having them change clothes.
 You need to change your heart and say no to it and trust that God will provide you with what you need.
 Again.
 C. S. Lewis tackles this, “We may wish, indeed, that we were of so little account to God that He left us alone to follow our natural impulses- that He would give over trying to train us into something so unlike our natural selves; but once again, we are asking not for more love, but for less.”